 As well as establishing local connections, we’re also providing a voice for women in science nationally and exploring ways of elevating the profile of women scientists in mainstream culture.
 Our ‘Through Both Eyes’ report reviews and collates research into the factors affecting girls’ choices regarding STEM, and includes recommendations to address the factors that undermine free choice.
 As such, it defines our motivation and methods.
 We’re keen to collaborate with all who share our vision and values, and are working with a wide variety of organisations, policy makers, media representatives, teachers and schools, and constantly listening out for new ideas for promoting women in science.
 Find out the latest on what we’re doing nationally and who we’re collaborating with here.

 And internationally, we’ve already inspired a similar initiative in France, the WAX network, and have interest from Africa and the United States in helping people set up networks there.
 If you’ve found this site from outside the UK, we’re very happy to share our experiences with you and are excited to see our model adapted for different nations and cultures.

 We’re happy to speak to the media about what we do in science and in ScienceGrrl, so if that’s you – do get in touch through sending us a message or via Twitter.
 We can usually respond to media requests within a few hours and have members who are experienced in giving interviews for print media, as well radio and TV (both live and recorded).

 ScienceGrrl is a not-for-profit private company limited by guarantee, company number 08602951.
-It is run by enthusiastic volunteers, the majority of whom are working scientists.
+It is run by enthusiastic volunteers, the majority of whom are working in STEM-related careers.
 Find out about who makes things happen in ScienceGrrl here.